Non-surgical treatments for TMJ-related trigeminal Neuralgia

 Tri means three, and the Latin root word 'trigeminus' means threefold, which refers to the three branches of the nerve (ophthalmic, maxillary, and mandibular).

 There is a nerve on the left side of your face and one on your right.
 Each nerve has three branches that carry signals from your brain to your face and back again.
-Trigeminal Neuralgia pain is triggered by various things, such as brushing your teeth, talking, or washing your face.
+For our patients in Sherman Oaks and Beverly Hills Trigeminal Neuralgia pain is triggered by various things, such as brushing your teeth, talking, or washing your face.
 Sufferers of TN claim it feels like an electric shock or burning sensation, with pain lasting from a few seconds to as long as an hour.
 The National Multiple Sclerosis Society mentions that TN is an early symptom of multiple sclerosis.
 However, one of the most common causes of TN is from a compressed artery or vein.

 While the exact cause of Trigeminal Neuralgia is unknown, The National Institute of Neurological Disorders and Stroke (NINDS) reports about 150,000 people are diagnosed with TN every year.